RehanyTamas/wordpress_terraform/README.md

 - After the terraform file finished you might need to wait a bit for the ec2 instance to finish fully setting up.

 ### TODO
--The azure version of this project is still under construction, and not as of yet functions.
+- The azure version of this project is still under construction, and not as of yet functions.